Open Data Hub logo

 • The custom resource (CR) associated with the workbench’s Jupyter notebook is deleted.

-Using data connections
+Using connections

 You can enhance your data science project by adding a connection to a data source.
 When you want to work with a very large data sets, you can store your data in an S3-compatible object storage bucket, so that you do not fill up your local storage.
-You also have the option of associating the data connection with an existing workbench that does not already have a connection.
+You also have the option of associating the connection with an existing workbench that does not already have a connection.

 Prerequisites